 Microsoft Corp.
-(MSFT), the world’s largest software maker, said it will invest $100 million in research, development and entrepreneurial programs in Brazil.
+(MSFT:US), the world’s largest software maker, said it will invest $100 million in research, development and entrepreneurial programs in Brazil.

 The company will establish its fourth Microsoft Research Advanced Technology Laboratory in Rio de Janeiro.
 Microsoft will also set up a center for work on its Bing search engine and a business accelerator to support 15 startups over the next 24 months, according to a post on its website.